hamzamo2men2022932/casadi-on-gpu/README.md

 int fkeval(...) { return casadi_f0(...); }
 ```

-Everything called inside `casadi_f0()` should also be marked with the device qualifier.
-Everything not used on the GPU can remain unchanged.
+Any functions defined in the generated file that are called inside `casadi_f0()` must be marked `__device__` so they can run on the GPU.
+Built in math functions like sin, cos, or sqrt already have device versions, so they do not need modification.
+Everything else that is not executed on the GPU can remain unchanged.

 ---